shristi39/e-shop-in-golang/README.md

 6. For session ```github.com/gin-contrib/sessions```

-We have also created docker image of this project.Doocker is a platform for managing ,deploying and building the containerized applications.It comes with the command line interface using which we can do all the operations which the website provides.
+We have also created docker image of this project.Docker is a platform for managing ,deploying and building the containerized applications.It comes with the command line interface using which we can do all the operations which the website provides.

 Steps for dockerizing the project to the docker images are-